wallali/gTFTPy/README.md

 So chances are you will need to debug it yourself, find a fix and hopefully contribute back to improve this script.

-Hopefully, there is enough information and resources here that can help you debug and find the problem.
+Hopefully, I can give enough information and resources here that can help you find a solution.
+And it's more fun that way!

 ### Adding support for a new display

 If your display is supported by the [Good TFT scripts][1], start your understanding there by looking at what that script does.
 From it you can get the correct driver/overlay files and parameters and use them in this script.
 You can add a compatible config section for your display into this script (around line 44).
-When you get it to work, well done you!
+Did you get it to work?
+Wow, well done you!
 Now consider contributing your work back to this repo.

 ```py
 config = [